 We try our best to make our study serious for science but still fun for families.
 Your child will go on an on-going adventure with the DEN Pack’s close friend Flynn the fox!
 Flynn the fox needs help finding his friends on Winterberry Road, the more activities your child completes the farther Flynn the fox moves down Winterberry Road and the closer he comes to finding all of his friends!
 Your child will receive some gifts from our DEN Pack along the way and your family will also receive monetary compensation for completing the study!

-All of our current research is occurring remotely.
 If you have a young child and are interested in participating, please see the details of each study below.

 Online Preterm Birth Project

 Are you curious about how your child learns?
 Researchers in the Development, Experience, and Neurocognition Lab in the Department of Psychological and Brain Sciences invite families to participate in an online study of preterm birth and neurodevelopment.
 You can now contribute to science by playing our fun studies from the comfort of home.
 All you need is a computer and a webcam to participate, and you can do so at any time.

 - At least one child between the ages of 3-5 years (term or preterm)